-I'll write I separate BTS post because Gatsby is really cool and learned a lot along the way.
+I'll write I separate BTS post because Gatsby is cool, and I learned a lot along the way.
 This article is not about that.

-Fast-forward to the day before the event, I’m sitting in a lobby of the Ace Hotel in NYC (It's a really cool place to work from) coding what I then thought were last pieces of the site when the devil's voice appears in my head.
+Fast-forward to the day before the event.
+I'm sitting in a lobby of the Ace Hotel in NYC (It's a cool place to work from) coding what I then thought were last pieces of the site when the devil's voice appears in my head.

 — Dude, you haven't built the blog at all!
 That's not cool.